 What kind of ashwagandha should you get?

 The best ashwagandha to get will have a few different characteristics.
-First, you should ensure that your chosen product has the stated amount of active ingredient.
+First, ensure that your chosen product contains the stated amount of active ingredient.
 This isn’t always a given with dietary supplements.
 Second, you could buy ashwagandha on its own, or get a supplement that mixes ashwagandha with complementary herbs for various suggested health benefits.
-Third, you can choose ashwagandha in either powder or capsule form
+Third, you can choose ashwagandha in either powder or capsule form.

 [Check out the latest prices for ashwagandha at Walmart].